 “Go to India because this Order (Naqshbandia Silsila) will be established there by you”

-Though he knew it was a difficult task he set out for Delhi to fulfill the task given to him.
-He stayed in Qila Firozabad or Firoz Shah Kotla and would sweep the qabristan behind which now falls in maulana Azad Medical College.
+Though he knew it was a difficult task he set out for Delhi to fulfil the task given to him.
+He stayed in Qila Firozabad or Firoz Shah Kotla and would sweep the qabristan behind which now falls in Maulana Azad Medical College.
 He established and strengthened the Naqshbandi silsila in India.

 Janab SalamatUllah Naqshbandi a direct descendant of Hazrat Baqi Billah and the mujavir (caretaker) of the Dargah.
 Old and frail, Pir Sahab as he is known as looked very spiritual and serene and I was very impressed by his personality.
 Though he was preparing for namaz he very kindly took me around and patiently answered my questions, even posing for this photograph.